Pricing clarity, captured leads

 Review submitted answers weekly to discover which questions confuse customers.

-For early customer tests, keep pricing simple enough that the business owner can explain every rule.
+For early customer tests, keep pricing simple enough that the business owner can explain every price.

 Calculator builder

-Define base pricing, question fields, simple price rules, and a public slug.
+Define base pricing, customer questions, simple price rules, and a public quote link.

 Published quote pages